dotfiles/dotfiles.github.com/index.md

 * [Homesick](https://github.com/technicalpickles/homesick), by Josh Nichols.
 Homesick makes it easy to symlink and clone dotfiles repos.
 * [myrepos](https://myrepos.branchable.com/) is a tool to manage all your version control repositories at once.
 * [Pearl](https://github.com/pearl-core/pearl) is a brand new revolutionary package manager that allows to automatically activate dotfiles whenever shells or editors start via a smart hook mechanism.
 Dotfiles are treated as packages that coexist together seamlessly and can be fully controlled and synced across different systems.
 There is a wide range of packages already available in the [Official Pearl Hub](https://github.com/pearl-hub).
 * [rcm](https://github.com/thoughtbot/rcm) is a set of well-documented shell scripts that help manage your dotfiles.
-It is easily installable on OS X with the homebrew package manager, but works on all Unix operating systems.
+It is easily installable on macOS with the homebrew package manager, but works on all Unix operating systems.
 * [stowsh](https://github.com/williamsmj/stowsh) is a clone of GNU Stow written in bash with minimal dependencies.
 * The [Super User Spark](https://github.com/NorfairKing/super-user-spark) is a declarative domain specific language that allows you to specify the deployment of your dotfiles.
 It also includes a compiler and interpreter for the language.
 * [vcsh](https://github.com/RichiH/vcsh) by Richard "RichiH" Hartmann. `vcsh` manages all your dotfiles in Git without the need for symlinks.
 Any number of Git repositories will co-exist in parallel in your `$HOME` without interferring with each other.
 Advanced use cases with different branches for different systems are supported by default.
 An extensive hook system lets you customize your repositories. `vcsh` includes batch push, pull, and status commands which operate on all your repositories at once.